 Learning Activities Summary

-The Learning Activities will include a mandatory field trip involving on-country engagement with Aboriginal native title claimants, a workshop on competing epistemologies (2 hours) and four intensive days (6 hours each) in the classroom looking at topical native title issues in Australia and other settler states.
+The Learning Activities will include a mandatory field trip involving on-country engagement with an Aboriginal guide/elder on land under a native title claim and four intensive days (6 hours each) in the classroom looking at topical native title issues in Australia and other settler states.

 The University's policy on Assessment for Coursework Programs is based on the following four principles:

 - Assessment must encourage and reinforce learning.

 - Assessment must enable robust and fair judgements about student performance.

 - Assessment practices must be fair and equitable to students and give them the opportunity to demonstrate what they have learned.